rsyncOSX/RsyncUIdocs/content/post/Tasks.md

 categories = ["synchronize"]
 lastmod = "2021-03-10"
 +++
-After adding new tasks always verify the result of task by either a double click on task or by opening the Rsync parameters view, select the task and choose the `Verify` button.
-The task view also lets you execute *all* or *selected* tasks in one go.
-Actions are triggered either by keyboard shortcuts or by buttons.
+After adding new tasks always verify the result of task by either a double click on task or by opening the Rsync parameters view, select the task and choose `Verify`.
+The main task view also lets you execute *all* or *selected* tasks in one go.
+Actions are triggered either by shortcuts or by toolbar.
 The following are allowed shortcut actions:

-- `Estimate` - shortcut `⌘E` estimates all tasks
+- `Estimate` - `⌘E` estimates all tasks
-- `Execute` - shortcut `⌘R` executes all tasks
+- `Execute` - `⌘R` executes all tasks
-- `show info` - shortcut `⌘I`
+- `show info` - `⌘I`

 ## All tasks in one go

-When RsyncUI starts it automatically open this view.
-By selecting the *wand and stars*  (shortcut `⌘E`) from the toolbar will estimate all tasks.
-Executing tasks after estimating, either direct by button or by  the *left arrow* (shortcut `⌘R`).
-Progress of synchronizing data is presented.
+When RsyncUI starts it automatically open the main view.
+By selecting *wand and stars*  (shortcut `⌘E`) from the toolbar will estimate all tasks.
+Execute the real run either direct from the summarized estimated view or by *left arrow* (shortcut `⌘R`).

 {{< figure src="/images/tasks/tasks.png" alt="" position="center" style="border-radius: 8px;" >}}
 {{< figure src="/images/tasks/estimate.png" alt="" position="center" style="border-radius: 8px;" >}}